Turksat46/bartender-io/README.md

 **Bartender.io is the perfect app for anyone who loves going to bars.
 With the app you can enjoy your evening relaxed and without stress.**

 **Download Bartender.io now in the Play Store!**

-**Here are some additional details you can include in the app description:**

-* The app is available for Android devices from version 12.0.
-* The app is available for free in the Play Store.
-* The app is regularly updated with new features and improvements.

-**I hope this app description helps you.